-- Conduct and supervise independent and objective audits, inspections and evaluations relating to NEA programs and operations; - Promote economy, effectiveness, and efficiency within the NEA; - Prevent and detect fraud, waste, and abuse in NEA programs and operations; - Review and make recommendations regarding existing and proposed legislation and regulations relating to NEA programs and operations; and - Keep the NEA Chairman and the Congress fully informed of problems in Agency programs and operations.
+- Conduct and supervise independent and objective audits, inspections and evaluations relating to NEA programs and operations; - Promote economy, effectiveness, and efficiency within the NEA; - Prevent and detect fraud, waste, and abuse in NEA programs and operations; - Review and make recommendations regarding existing and proposed legislation and regulations relating to NEA programs and operations; and - Keep the NEA Chairman and the Congress fully and currently informed of problems in Agency programs and operations.

 On October 14, 2008, the President signed the Inspector General Reform Act of 2008, Public Law 110-409.
-The 2008 Act amends the previous IG Act of 1978 to enhance the independence of the Inspectors General, to create a Council of the Inspectors General on Integrity and Efficiency, and for other purposes.
+The 2008 Act amends the previous IG Act of 1978 by enhancing the independence of the Inspectors General and creating a Council of the Inspectors General on Integrity and Efficiency.

-This semiannual report summarizes the OIG's major activities, initiatives, and results for the six-month period ending March 31, 2010.
-During the period the OIG consisted of three auditors.
-The Agency is now actively recruiting to fill the Inspector General position (at the SES level).
-There is no investigator on the staff.
-In order to provide a reactive investigative capability, we have a Memorandum of Understanding with the Inspector General of the General Services Administration (GSA) whereby the GSA's OIG agrees to provide investigative coverage for us on a reimbursable basis as needed.
+This semiannual report summarizes the OIG's major activities, initiatives, and results for the sixmonth period ending March 31, 2011.
+In January 2011, a new Inspector General was appointed and a new auditor was hired.
+The OIG now consists of three staff members, the Inspector General and two auditors.
+The OIG is actively recruiting to fill the senior auditor's position.
+There is no investigator or general counsel on the staff.
+To provide a reactive investigative capability, we have a Memorandum of Understanding with the Inspector General of the General Services Administration (GSA) whereby the GSA's OIG agrees to provide investigative coverage for us on a reimbursable basis as needed.
 (No investigative coverage from GSA was needed during the recent six-month period.)
-We also have a Memorandum of Understanding with the National Science Foundation's (NSF) Office of Inspector General that details procedures to be used for providing the OIG with legal services pursuant to the new requirements reflected in the 2008 Act.
-An NSF OIG staff member has been assigned to provide such services on an as-needed basis.
+We also have a Memorandum of Understanding with the National Credit Union Administration's (NCUA) Office of Inspector General that details procedures to be used for providing the OIG with legal services pursuant to the new requirements reflected in the 2008 Act.
+An NCUA OIG staff member has been assigned to provide such services on an as-needed basis.